-To secure the communication between your server farm and Citrix Workspace app, you can integrate your Citrix Workspace app connections to the server farm with a range of security technologies, including:
+To secure the communication between your Site and Citrix Workspace app, you can integrate your Citrix Workspace app connections using secure technologies such as the following:

 Proxy servers are used to limit access to and from your network, and to handle connections between Citrix Workspace app and your Citrix Virtual Apps or Citrix Virtual Desktops deployment.
 Citrix Workspace app supports the SOCKS protocol, along with the Citrix Secure Web Gateway and Citrix SSL Relay, the secure proxy protocol, and Windows NT Challenge/Response (NTLM) authentication.

 The list of supported proxy types is restricted by the contents of Trusted_Regions.ini and Untrusted_Regions.ini to the Auto, None, and Wpad types.
 If you use the SOCKS, Secure or Script types, edit those files to add the additional types to the permitted list.

 Secure proxy server

 Configuring connections to use the secure proxy protocol also enables support for Windows NT Challenge/Response (NTLM) authentication.
 If this protocol is available, it is detected and used at run time without any additional configuration.